JoeBouchard/groupme-sentence-maker/README.md

 Type "predictive text" and tag someone to run a prediction on what they would say.
 Type "Predictive Text", capitalized, to run a prediction based on everyone in the chat.

+This bot requires external modules.
+On the command line, run the command: pip install GroupyAPI to install the necessary module.

+In addition, this bot is designed to work with Heroku.
+Create a new private repo with your access code set up.
+Link that to a new application on Heroku
+Turn on the new "worker" dyno once the app deploys to Heroku This makes the bot run even when your computer is not running it